tadcouq/Lenovo-Ideapad-S340-15api-Hackintosh/readme.md

 | [VoodooPS2](https://github.com/acidanthera/VoodooPS2)                                                                 | 2.3.5     |
 | [NootedRed](https://github.com/ChefKissInc/NootedRed)                                                                 | 24.04.03  |

+# Licence
+The Ideapad-S340-15api-Hackintosh project is licensed under the `@hust_lin.all.day for education use, non-profit for life`.
+See `LICENSE`.

 # Credits
 This build wouldn't happen without these amazing people/community: